web4er/personal-agent/README.md

 - Fork this repository with exactly the same name `personal-agent` under your personal or your organization account.

 - Generate a Github fine-grained Personal Access Token PAT with access to this repository only.
+Required repository permission:

-Required permission: `Actions: read & write`, `Metadata: Read-only`
+  - Actions: read & write
+  - Metadata: Read-only

-- Encrypt your PAT with UbiquityOS X25519_PUBLIC_KEY using [keygen.ubq.fi](https://keygen.ubq.fi/).
+- Encrypt your PAT with UbiquityOS's `X25519_PUBLIC_KEY` using [keygen.ubq.fi](https://keygen.ubq.fi/).

 - Add the encrypted PAT in your fork's `.github/personal-agent.config.yml` file.